 Deep learning helps organizations implement machine learning.
-That makes it incredibly important for the technological development of a new solution.
+That makes it incredibly important for the software development process and the technical development of a new solution.

 Among other things, it forms the basis for self-driving cars and innovative solutions in healthcare.
 But what exactly is deep learning?
 And how do you apply it?
 You will discover that – and more – in this blog.

 A computer gets to see or hear countless examples of a certain object.
 As a result, it learns to recognize a pattern, and over time, a computer automatically recognizes whether it sees a cat or hears the word “Alexa”.
 This makes it possible to link a follow-up action to the observation of a certain object or sound.
 This is, therefore, an indispensable technique for smart home solutions.